Bacon Cheddar Ranch PinwheelsThis Post May Contain Affiliate Links. Please Read Our Disclosure Policy

-To get this entertaining season started off right, I’m going to show you how to make these Cheddar Bacon Ranch Pinwheels.
+To get this entertaining season started off right, I’m going to show you how to make these bacon cheddar ranch pinwheels.

-In my neck of the woods, pinwheels are known as roll-ups, and in my family, they are popular for get-togethers.
+In my neck of the woods, pinwheels are known as roll-ups.
+In my family, they are popular for get-togethers.
 Why?
 Because they are so simple and they make a mouth-watering little snack.

-Here, I’m changing up the classic recipe by boosting the flavor with both Hidden Valley Ranch and thick-cut bacon.
-Fresh herbs add even more flavor.
+Here, I’m changing the classic recipe by boosting the flavor with Hidden Valley Ranch and thick-cut bacon.
+Plus, I sprinkle on some fresh herbs to add even more flavor!

 As you’ll see in the recipe below, all of the ingredients are mixed together and spread on tortillas.
-The tortillas then get rolled up.
+The tortillas then get rolled up to make the pinwheels.

 Pop them into the refrigerator to chill, then slice and serve!
 It is truly that easy.
 I told you they were the perfect entertaining food.